rpeszek/my-blogs/posts/2021-07-10-polysemy-arrows.markdown

 testA = interpreter echoA ()
 ```

+`readTTYA` and `writeTTYA` are arrow-ised versions of the monadic `readTTY` and `writeTTY` primitives.

 Notice the change in type signature for `interpreter`.
 Interpreter now threads the input data into the computation and spells out the output at the end.
 You can also view it as compiling the `SemArr r a b` arrow down to `Kleisli IO a b` (only with `Kleisli` unwrapped for extra convenience).

 Lets move onto some more interesting stuff:

-## Arrow Effects, The Plumbing
+## Arrow Effects.
+The Plumbing

-One of the syntactic advantages of using arrow effects, at least for me, is the simplified construction of effect algebra GADTs.
+One of the syntactic advantages of using arrow effects, at least for me, is the simplified construction of effect algebra GADT.
 This definition nicely spells out the input and the output:

 ``` Haskell
 data Teletype2 a b where